 10. Franchising Opportunities

-Best to franchise?
+Which is the best pizza franchise option?
 It depends on your goals and resources.

 - Pizza Hut suits experienced investors with more capital who want a larger dine-in or full-service presence.
 It offers more diverse revenue streams (dining, carryout, delivery) but with higher overhead and complexity.